top of page

 Mountainous Landscape by the Sea

-I am a psychiatrist and ethicist interested in how ethics and philosophy can improve mental health care.
-After completing my medical and psychiatry training at KU Leuven University in Belgium, I earned a PhD in bioethics and completed a postdoctoral fellowship in bioethics at the U.S. National Institutes of Health, after which I held a three-year research grant from Belgium’s public research council (FWO).
-More recently, I was a joint faculty fellow at the Edmond & Lily Safra Center for Ethics at Harvard University and the Center for Bioethics at Harvard Medical School.
+I am a psychiatrist and ethicist, currently working at Saint-Pierre University Hospital in Brussels.
+I completed my medical and psychiatric training at KU Leuven in Belgium, earned a PhD in medical ethics, and a postdoctoral fellowship in bioethics at the U.S. National Institutes of Health, followed by a postdoctoral research grant from Belgium’s public research council (FWO).
+More recently, I was a joint faculty fellow at the Safra Center for Ethics at Harvard University and at the Center for Bioethics at Harvard Medical School.

 Mountainous Landscape by the Sea